 - “Company Material” any Documents or other materials, and any data or other information provided by the Company in connection with or relating to the Services;

 - “Client” the person, company, firm or entity being party to the Contract and to whom the Services are provided;

-- “Company” European Medical Group Ltd trading as European Medical Journal;
+- “Company” European Medical Group Ltd trading as EMJ;

 - “Confidential Information” all and any information (including information of whatever nature relating to the Company or the Client) as a result of the Contract.